kevinverstraete/DeuceGear/DeuceGear.EnumExtensions/readme.md

 // result while be an IEnumerable of Enums.
 ```

-This method has also a little brother, namely DeuceGear.Enums.EnumIntList\<T\>().
+This method has also a little brother, namely DeuceGear.Enums.EnumIntList\<T,Ttarget\>().
-This returns a simple array of integers with all possible values.
+This returns a simple array of Ttarget with all possible values.
+The Enum needs to implement the Ttarget type ofcourse.

 [<< Back to main page](../)